javascript-tutorial/en.javascript.info/1-js/9-object-inheritance/10-class-inheritance/article.md

 ## Super: internals, [[HomeObject]]

 Let's get a little deeper under the hood of `super`.
-There are some interesting things by the way.
+We'll see some interesting things by the way.

 First to say, from all that we've learned till now, it's impossible for `super` to work.

 Yeah, indeed, let's ask ourselves, how it could technically work?
 When an object method runs, it gets the current object as `this`.
-If we call `super.method()` then, how it can get that method?
+If we call `super.method()` then, how to retrieve that  method?
+In other words, we need to take the `method` from the parent prototype of the current object.
+How, technically, we (or a Javascript engine) can do it?

-Maybe it can just take it from `[[Prototype]]` of `this`?
-Unfortunately, no.
+Maybe we can get it `[[Prototype]]` of `this`, as `this.__proto__.method`?
+Unfortunately, that won't work.

 Let's try to do it.
 Without classes, using plain objects for sheer simplicity.

-Here, `rabbit.eat()` should call `animal.eat()`.
+Here, `rabbit.eat()` should call `animal.eat()` method of the parent object:

 ```js run
 let animal = {